Keir Hardie: Legacy

+There is also a Hardie Street in West Dunbartonshire, amongst a range of streets named after famous socialist leaders or thinkers and Labour figures.

 Ty Keir Hardie, in his constituency town of Merthyr Tydfil, housed offices for Merthyr Tydfil County Borough Council and adjoins the Civic Centre on Castle Street.
-In Merthyr Tydfil, there is also a Keir Hardie Estate with streets named after prominent early Independent Labour leaders such as Wallhead and Glasier.
+In Merthyr Tydfil, there is also the Keir Hardie Health Park and the Keir Hardie Estate with streets named after prominent early Independent Labour leaders such as Wallhead and Glasier.

-In recognition of his work as a lay preacher, the Keir Hardie Methodist Church in London bears his name.
+In recognition of his work as a lay preacher, the Keir Hardie Methodist Church in Newham, London bears his name.

+There is a Kier Hardie Terrace in Dunfermline, Fife named after him as he helped the mining campaign for local mining families.

 Labour founder Hardie has been voted the party's "greatest hero" in a straw poll of delegates at the 2008 Labour conference in Manchester.
 Labour peer Lord Morgan, Ed Balls, David Blunkett and Fiona Mactaggart argued the case for four Labour figures at a Guardian fringe meeting at the Labour conference 2008 in Manchester, 23 September 2008.

 Hardie's younger half-brothers David Hardie, George Hardie and sister-in-law Agnes Hardie all became Labour Party Members of Parliament after his death.
 His daughter Nan Hardie and her husband Emrys Hughes both became Provost of Cumnock; Hughes also became Labour Member of Parliament for South Ayrshire in 1946.

 Biographer Kenneth O. Morgan has sketched Hardie's personality:

-Keir Starmer, the current Leader of the Labour Party and serving MP in the House of Commons for Holborn and St Pancras, was named after Hardie; he said he was "very fond of the name".
+Keir Starmer, the current Prime Minister of the United Kingdom and Leader of the Labour Party, who serves as MP in the House of Commons for Holborn and St Pancras, was reportedly named after Hardie, though Starmer said in 2015 that he did not know whether this is true.
+Keir Mather, Labour MP for Selby and Ainsty, is also named after Hardie.